jstrimpel/lrrr/README.md

 Templates should contain a `package.json`.
 An optional `lrrr.json` file can be used to specify creation and add instructions.
 The template contents should be contained in a `template` directory at the root of the template source.

 ### lrrr.json
-`lrrr.json` is an optional temaple source file that contains intructions for lrrr to follow when generating resources from the template.
+`lrrr.json` is an optional template source file that contains intructions for lrrr to follow when generating resources from the template.

 ```javascript
 {